mdegat01/addon-amr2mqtt/amr2mqtt/DOCS.md

 Type of meter. must be one of the following: `gas`, `water`, or `energy`.
 Only used in discovery messages.

-#### Sub-option: `reading_multiplier`
+#### Sub-option: `consumption_decimals`

-Used to convert the consumption number to the unit of your choice.
-Consumption numbers are whole numbers only so they may be in a weird unit, like hundredths of a kWh.
-Readings will be multiplied by this number before being reported to MQTT so you can convert to the unit you actually see on your bill.
+Meters can only report consumption in whole numbers and as a result they are generally in an undesirable unit, like hundredsth of a kWh.
+Use this to convert to a preferred unit by saying how many of the digits should be a decimal.
+Consumption values in readings will be multiplied by `10^-<consumption_decimals>` before being reported to MQTT so you can convert to the unit you actually see on your bill.

-**Note:** If your meter uses `idm` or `netidm` then the consumption value for each interval will also be multiplied by this number.
+**Note:** If your meter uses `idm` or `netidm` then the this formula will be used to convert the consumption value for each interval as well.

 #### Sub-option: `reading_unit_of_measurement`